 There exists a real need for companies and those charged with their governance and oversight, to revisit their focus on the risks of fraud, bribery and corruption.
 Given the current environment, more robust anti-fraud and anti-corruption efforts are an imperative.

 Increasing transparency, improving control

-Economic conditions generally improved during the past year, but uncertainties still remain.
+Economic conditions have improved, but uncertainties still remain.
 The world is demanding greater corporate transparency.
 Investors want access to more accurate and relevant information about companies, transactions, markets and risks.
 Regulators are moving to exert more control.

 There’s much debate about how corporate governance should evolve.
 It’s a debate that’s being held against a background of legislative and regulatory change, the implementation of International Financial Reporting Standards and increased public scrutiny.
 We believe that global coordination is a necessity, not a luxury, in today’s interconnected and interdependent markets.
 Regulators and standard-setters need to continue to work together, to promote global consistency.

 - Sustainability reporting

 A growing trend toward disclosure of nonfinancial information